 Because tissue characteristics are inherited, the best chance of finding a match between donor and patient is within families.
 Parents are normally only haploidentical, or ‘half-matching’ donors, as a child inherits half of its tissue characteristics from the mother and half from the father.
 The highest probability of a match is between siblings, which is why they are the first family members to be tested as potential donors.

 If there are no matching donors in the patient’s family, the search continues with an attempt to find a compatible unrelated donor.
 Around the world, over 36 million people have now chosen to register as potential blood stem cell donors, over 10 million of which are within DKMS’s worldwide database.
 If no suitable donor is found there, the search is extended internationally.

-DKMS is a charity and we rely on the generosity of the public to keep going.
-Every penny donated is used to register new blood stem cell donors with the potential to save a life.
+DKMS is a charity and we rely on the generosity of the public to keep registering donors.
+Every penny donated is used to register new potential blood stem cell donors with could go on to save a life.
 Over the years, we have managed to significantly reduce the cost of registering new donors.
 However, each new registration still costs the charity £40.